 - Soap nuts for laundry – they are lasting me forever, partly because I know the trick for how to tell if soap nuts are still active – each load costs pennies.
 I do buy oxygen bleach for soaking stains and Biokleen Bac-Out for spraying stains, but I dilute the Biokleen 3:1 with water and it really does last a long time as well.

 - Shaklee Basic H, about a Tablespoon diluted in a whole foaming pump for hand soap.
 Expensive to buy a big jug (maybe $35 for 32 ounces?) but it will last us forever.
 Castile soap or other natural liquid concentrates work well also, but the foaming pump is the key.
-This has to save at least $50 a year, based on the one bottle of “natural” foaming soap I bought when we were living at my in-laws and how FAST it needed a refill!
-This practice also helps you avoid triclosan and artificial colors that are in many soaps.
+This has to save us a bunch each year, based on the one bottle of “natural” foaming soap I bought when we were living at my in-laws and how FAST it needed a refill!
+This practice also helps you avoid triclosan (now banned by the FDA) and artificial colors that are in many soaps.

 - Homemade baby wipes (I probably spend $12/year on baby wipes for a full time diapered kid)